ElenJ/biomed-extractor/docs/architecture.md

 - Modular Python backend containing:
     - Data loading/cleaning logic for ClinicalTrials.gov files
     - Information extraction modules (PICO extractor, etc.)
-    - LLM-based summarization module
-    - Utilities for error handling and logging

 ### 2.3 Data Handling
 - Accepts user-uploaded files through the Streamlit interface.
-- Backend supports loading from local files; prepared for future integration with ClinicalTrials.gov API.

 ### 2.4 Model Management
-- Pretrained models loaded at startup or on-demand (e.g., BioBERT, T5, etc.)
+- Pretrained models loaded according to user input
 - Option for swapping models via configuration/UI in future versions.

+### 2.5 PICO extraction

+Population: Extracted by running a NER pipeline on inclusion criteria, when using models from Huggingface.
+Only entities containing demographic/diagnosis keywords or sufficiently long phrases are retained and de-duplicated.
+When running PICO-ectraction on own models (fine-tuned from base models), population extraction is performed on main trial text.

+Intervention/Outcome: Extracted using NER on the main trial text (composed of briefSummary + detailedDescription) and cleaned by normalization, substring/fuzzy matching, and removal of generic or comparator terms.

+Comparator: Extracted not by NER but by searching (using regular expressions or string matching) for a fixed list of comparator keywords (e.g., placebo, sham, usual care) within the intervention text.

+Summary: Extracted by creating a brief extractive 2-sentence TextRank summary from the combined briefSummary and detailedDescription fields.

-### 2.5 Results Presentation
+### 2.6 Results Presentation
 - Extracted results and summaries are rendered in real-time within the UI.
-- Option to download results as CSV/Excel/JSON.
+- Option to download results as CSV.
+- Overview plots on major results for ICO

-### 2.6 Deployment Layer
+### 2.7 Deployment Layer
 - All application components are packaged in a single Docker container for portability.
 - Docker ensures consistent environment across local, on-prem, and cloud deployments.